Shunlexxi/mavuno/README.md

 **Empowering farmers through community-backed micro-lending on Hedera Hashgraph**

-Mavuno is a decentralized micro-lending protocol built for agriculture in Africa.
-It adapts DeFi lending for farmers who cannot provide heavy collateral by introducing pledgers.
-Pledgers stake HBAR to guarantee farmers, allowing them to borrow undercollateralized loans in tokenized local fiat.

-The protocol runs on Hedera Hashgraph with transparency, fairness, and direct on-ramp/off-ramp access to local banks and ATM cards.

----

 ## Introduction

 DeFi platforms like AAVE work well for crypto-native users but fail in agricultural contexts because farmers rarely hold capital to secure loans.
 Mavuno solves this problem using pledgers instead of collateral.
 Farmers get backing from a community, borrow from lending pools, and access real cash through local channels.